 Religious Studies challenges people to think deeply about some of the most profound questions in life.
 It is an academic and demanding course, in which discussion plays an essential role.
-The course promotes independent critical thought and the ability to construct arguments.
+The A Level course promotes independent critical thought and the ability to construct arguments.
 It encourages students to develop an awareness of different ways of understanding the world as well as a deeper understanding of their own views and opinions.
 Religious Studies appeals to individuals who are inquisitive and willing to challenge their own attitudes and beliefs, as well as those of others.

 The Philosophy of Religion unit studies some of the classic arguments which attempt to prove the existence of God together with the philosophical challenges to these arguments.
 We will also consider the challenges to religious belief posed by psychology and science.

 The Ethics unit asks questions about what makes a right thing right and a wrong thing wrong.
 It asks whether there are absolute rules which we should always follow, or should we be more concerned about the consequences of our actions?
 We also get to grips with some of the most pertinent ethical issues raised by euthanasia, business ethics and the nature of the conscience.